kubadospial/ngx-positioner/README.md

 If You want to use smooth scroll top/bottom on DOM element or check if element is at the bottom of scrollable element?
 Keep on reading!

-ngx-positioner allows to determin position of a child DOM element relatively to parent DOM element.
+ngx-positioner is an Angular 6+ directive which allows to determin position of a child DOM element relatively to parent DOM element.
 So basicly the directive tells if the child element is at the bottom/top of scrollable element.
 Additionaly You can move to bottom/top child element using smooth scroll or instant scroll.

 ## Note